-Figure~\ref{fig:wave2_bma} shows the BMA probabilities throughout the training period for each of the four Wave 2 regions.
-All regions place very high probability on the single principal component model for most of the period, although the model with two principal components increases in probability at the very end for the Mississippi Delta region, ending with about 80\% posterior probability.
-This is consistent with Wave 1 results where just one or two principal components are understood to define relevant synthetic predictors relative to higher numbers, and with the understanding that models based on either one or two components will tend to generate similar predictive value over the training period.
-The BMA weights tend to cut-back to favor the more parsimonious one-component models.
+{\bf Monitoring Model Probabilities.} BMA probabilities over the training period for each of the four Wave 2 regions mostly favor the model with 1 principal component, although the model with 2 increases in probability at the end for the Mississippi Delta region.
+This is consistent with Wave 1 results: models based on either 1 or 2 components are favored and generate similar predictive value over the training period.